Chiropractic Relief for Auto Accident Headaches & Migraines

 A: Psychological factors significantly influence pain perception and management.
 Cognitive behavioral therapy (CBT) is an effective tool for helping individuals cope with chronic pain, reduce stress, and modify pain-related behaviors.

-Auto accidents can cause chronic headaches and migraines, but chiropractors offer effective auto acc…….
+Auto accidents can cause chronic headaches like post-traumatic migraines, which chiropractors specia…….